 Address: 121 Historic Rte 7a, Shaftsbury, VT 05262

 Robert Frost was one of the most famous residents of Bennington, Vermont.
-Those interested can visit the Robert Frost grave, as he was buried in the Old Bennington Cemetery next to the Old First Church.
+Those interested can visit the Robert Frost grave, which was buried in the Old Bennington Cemetery next to the Old First Church.
 But he had a residential home that has become a museum.

-The stone house, now a museum, is currently run by Bennington College.
+The stone house, now a museum, is run by Bennington College.
 Apart from visiting the museum, the grounds are also very attractive.
-There is also the beautiful Robert Frost trail covering 2 miles through the woods and the stone walls.
+The beautiful Robert Frost trail also covers 2 miles through the woods and the stone walls.

-Visiting the trails will give you an idea of the life Robert Frost lived and the environment.
+Visiting the trails will give you an idea of Robert Frost’s life and the environment.
 You can even envision Robert Frost walking here back in the day.
-And the trail will lead you all the way to Lake Paran, one of the major attractions in North Bennington.
+The trail will lead you to Lake Paran, one of the major attractions in North Bennington.

 7. Oldcastle Theatre Company